fernandesfernando/test-actualsales/README.md

 This project was developed with Laravel, Docker, and Vessel as a command line shortcut to run Docker commands easier.

 To install the project, it's necessary to install the packages through Composer, and run the migrations and seed to create and populate the database.
-Using Vessel, please do the following:
+Using Vessel, please run the following:

 ```
 git clone https://github.com/grupotesseract/test-actualsales